For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Candidates who are found to have acted in a manner that contravenes the Code or any of its principles may be removed from the promotion process by their force or agency.

-Any information entrusted to you during your examination, including the questions within the examination paper, has been disclosed to you in the course of your duties as a police officer or equivalent.
+Any information entrusted to you during your examination, including the questions in the examination paper, has been disclosed to you in the course of your duties as a police officer or equivalent.
 In accordance with the standards expected of all officers and staff, this information must not be used for personal benefit, nor should it be divulged to other parties, except in the proper course of police duty.

 The use of artificial intelligence tools, such as ChatGPT, is strictly prohibited.